 - Pachymetry.
 A numbing drop is applied to your eye.
 Your eye care professional uses an ultrasonic wave instrument to measure the thickness of your cornea.

-Laser trabeculoplasty helps fluid drain out of the eye.
-Your doctor may suggest this step at any time.
+Glaucoma laser trabeculoplasty helps fluid drain out of the eye.
+Your glaucoma specialist may suggest this step at any time.
 In many cases, you need to keep taking glaucoma drugs after this procedure.

 Laser trabeculoplasty is performed in your doctor’s office or eye clinic.
 Before the surgery, numbing drops will be applied to your eye.
 As you sit facing the laser machine, your doctor will hold a special lens to your eye.
 A high-intensity beam of light is aimed at the lens and reflected onto the meshwork inside your eye.
 You may see flashes of bright green or red light.
 The laser makes several evenly spaced burns that stretch the drainage holes in the meshwork.
 This allows the fluid to drain better.

-Conventional surgery makes a new opening for the fluid to leave the eye.
+Conventional glaucoma surgery makes a new opening for the fluid to leave the eye.
 Your doctor may suggest this treatment at any time.
-Conventional surgery often is done after medicines and laser surgery has failed to control pressure.
+Conventional surgery often is done after medicines and glaucoma laser surgery has failed to control pressure.
 Conventional surgery is performed in an eye clinic or hospital.
+The glaucoma specialists at Silk Vision can perform this procedure for you.
 Before the surgery, you will be given medicine to help you relax.
 Your doctor will make small injections around the eye to numb it.
 A small piece of tissue is removed to create a new channel for the fluid to drain from the eye.

 For several weeks after the surgery, you must put drops in the eye to fight infection and inflammation.
 These drops will be different from those you may have been using before surgery.